CDL926666/1_TIBS/zongjie.md

   A trade secret is confidential information, like a formula, process, or algorithm, which a company keeps secret to gain an edge.
 For example, the Coca-Cola recipe is a well-known trade secret.

 - *Advantages*:
-  No registration needed; protection can last forever if secrecy is kept; costs are low.
+  No registration needed; protection can last forever if secrecy is kept; costs are low, need security and management.

 - *Disadvantages*:
   If leaked or reverse engineered, the secret is lost; hard to stop or punish others for misuse.